Independent & Free to ReadPlain-English UK Legal InformationInformation Only — Not Legal Advice

 The essentials, before you read on

-If a healthcare professional's care fell below the accepted standard and caused you harm, UK law allows you to seek compensation.
-A regulated solicitor can review your individual circumstances against the legal tests.
+If a healthcare professional's care fell below the accepted UK standard and caused you harm, the law allows a claim for compensation.
+A solicitor regulated by the SRA can review your individual circumstances against the legal tests — this site does not.

 There are strict time limits